 Fuel isn’t a set monthly cost, but it’s likely you’ll be spending about the same each month.
 If you have a regular commute or other regular journeys that you make, you’ll probably use up about the same amount of fuel each month.
 By looking for a car with a good fuel economy, you can make some great savings.
-Think carefully about your fuel filter, and also whether to get a diesel or petrol car too.
+Think carefully about your fuel filter, and also whether to get a diesel or petrol car.
 Diesel cars can be more efficient, but that doesn’t necessarily mean that they are cheaper to run.
 A hybrid or electric car could also be a possibility for you to consider.

 Find the Best Value Insurance

 Insurance on a new car will be one of the most important costs to think about.
 You might transfer your existing insurance policy to your new car.
 However, before you do this, it’s worth finding out if you could be getting a better deal.
 You can use this website to find and compare insurance deals so that you can discover the best options.
 Don’t forget to look at all of the important factors and not just how much you will be paying each month.
 You might also want to consider a separate breakdown cover.

 Save on Maintenance and Cleaning

 Across the year, you will have expenses for maintaining and cleaning your car.
 It’s a good idea to work out the costs by adding up what you spend in a year and dividing it by 12 to see how much you should be putting aside each month.
 You can make savings on these costs in a few ways.
 Firstly, you might find that cleaning your car yourself is cheaper than using a car wash or valet service.
 Secondly, preventative maintenance is usually a great way to save on repair costs.

 When it’s time for a new car, decide on your budget first.
 You can then work out how much your car will cost each month and make some great new car savings.